raspberrypilearning/uploading-weather-data-to-weather-underground/en/step_5.md

 ## Using Python to convert your data

-The Weather Underground protocol requires some measurement data to be in different units to those collected by the Raspberry Pi Oracle Weather Station or the SenseHat library functions.
+The Weather Underground protocol requires some measurement data to be in different units to those collected by the Raspberry Pi Oracle Weather Station or the Sense HAT's Python library functions.

 Let's start with atmospheric pressure.